hashgraph/hedera-services/hedera-node/docs/design/services/token-service/airdrops/airdrop-transaction.md

 - Auto-renewal fees covering a pre-paid period for a full auto-renewal cycle
 - Fee covering auto-creation/lazy-creation of accounts, if we airdrop to an alias address of non-existing account

 Note that for all these fees, a given sender, which is the actual token owner, could be covered by a different payer, which is willing to pay.
-However, in case the receiver has not claimed an airdrop for a more than a full auto-renew cycle, the sender (token owner) would be required to continue paying future rents and they cannot be covered by a separate payer.
+However, in case the receiver has not claimed an airdrop for a more than a full auto-renew cycle, the sender (token owner) would be required to continue paying future rents.

 An update into the `feeSchedule` file would be needed to specify the addition of the new fee values for the airdrop transaction type itself.